nutterb/pixiedust/README.md

 6 factor(gear)5 -0.269746805223248   2.0631829212229 -0.130743039043461    0.896984955536724
 ```

-Where `fairydust` shows its strength is the ease of which these tables can be customized.
+Where `pixiedust` shows its strength is the ease of which these tables can be customized.
 The code below rounds the columns `estimate`, `std.error`, and `statistic` to three decimal places each, and then formats the `p.value` into a format that happens to be one that I like.

 ```r
 > x <- dust(fit) +